Two in custody in Tour de France doping probe - Marseille prosecutor

 Searches led to “the discovery of many health products, including drugs, in their personal belongings and above all a method that can be qualified as doping,” it said.

+Hubert said the investigation did “not target the team or its staff directly.

+“We obviously support our riders, but if the investigation confirms the veracity of doping practices, the team would immediately dissociate itself from such acts,” Hubert added in his statement.

-The Union Cycliste Internationale (UCI) told Reuters in a statement that it “welcomes and supports the action of all authorities involved in this operation.”
+The Union Cycliste Internationale (UCI) told Reuters that it “welcomes and supports the action of all authorities involved in this operation.”

 The UCI said it will take “necessary measures once it has reviewed the elements obtained by the French judicial authorities.

-“The probe being underway, UCI will not make further comments,” it added.

-Reporting by Marc Leras, Additional reporting by Julien Pretot, Writing by Dominique Vidalon; Editing by Ken Ferris
+Reporting by Marc Leras, Additional reporting by Julien Pretot, Writing by Dominique Vidalon and Richard Lough; Editing by Ken Ferris

 Our Standards: The Thomson Reuters Trust Principles.